Hyperbolicities in CAT(0) cube complexes: Acylindrical hyperbolicity

-By combining Theorem \ref{thm4} with Theorem \ref{thm5}, we deduce the implication $(i) \Rightarrow (ii)$ of our theorem, ie., an acylindrically hyperbolic group acting geometrically on a CAT(0) space must contain a contracting isometry.
-This proves that, in the context of CAT(0) spaces, contracting isometries are fundamentaly linked to acylindrical hyperbolicity.
+By combining Theorem \ref{thm4} with Theorem \ref{thm5}, we deduce the implication $(i) \Rightarrow (ii)$ of our theorem, i.e., an acylindrically hyperbolic group acting geometrically on a CAT(0) space must contain a contracting isometry.
+This proves that, in the context of CAT(0) spaces, contracting isometries are fundamentally linked to acylindrical hyperbolicity.

-Thus, we get a dynamic characterization of acylindrical hyperbolicity.
-In order to find a geometric characterization, we need Charney and Sultan's \emph{contracting boundary} \cite{MR3339446}.
+Thus, we get a dynamic characterisation of acylindrical hyperbolicity.
+In order to find a geometric characterisation, we need Charney and Sultan's \emph{contracting boundary} \cite{MR3339446}.

 \begin{definition} Let $X$ be a CAT(0) space.
 Its \emph{contracting boundary}, denoted $\partial_cX$, is the set of the contracting geodesic rays starting from a fixed basepoint up to finite Hausdorff distance.
 The definition does not depend on the choice of the basepoint. \end{definition}